min2ha/ukwa-site/content/target/55070/index.en.md

   "subject": "IT Collection"
 }

-# Library Carpentry: Introduction to programming with Python on Github

 This lesson is an introduction to programming in Python for librarians with little or no previous programming experience.